catalyst-cloud/catalystcloud-docs/source/tutorials/ansible-openstack-dynamic-inventory.rst

 .. _ansible_openstack-dynamic-inventory:

 #######################################################
-Using Ansible Dynamic Inventories on the Catalyst Cloud
+Using ansible dynamic inventories on the Catalyst Cloud
 #######################################################

 This tutorial assumes the following: